jyscardioid/jooyeon-kim.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in team [Approximate Bayesian Inference (ABI)](https://team-approx-bayes.github.io/) at [RIKEN Center for Advanced Intelligence Project (AIP)](https://www.riken.jp/en/research/labs/aip/).
+I am an assistant professor at [AIGS, UNIST](https://aigs.unist.ac.kr/).
 I strive to derive human-like machine intelligence from interactive and autonomous learning experiences.
 I focus on exploiting/uncovering the merits of Bayesian learning that provides principled way of allowing machine intelligence to adapt and generalize to unseen data/environments in conjunction with the deep learning models and frameworks.

+2021 - 2023 Postdoctoral Researcher at [RIKEN, AIP](https://www.riken.jp/en/research/labs/aip/): Team [approximate Bayesian inference (ABI)]((https://team-approx-bayes.github.io/)

 2020 - 2021 Researcher at Microsoft Research Cambridge